wp-plugins/newsme/readme.txt

 == Installation ==

-1. Install the plugin in your plugins directory and activate it.
-1. Create an account on [News@me](https://app.newsatme.com/users/sign_up)
-1. Visit plugin's settings page and install your API key.
-1. Start tagging your articles with the new news@me tags' meta box.

-This plugin works out of the box.
-You can add further customization on the plugin's settings page.
+Upload the News@me plugin to your site.
+Activate it, then enter your News@me API key.

+1, 2, 3: You're done!

 == CHANGELOG ==
 = 2.1.7 =